jacasta2/expedited_shipping/README.md

 # Expedited shipping

 In this repo we provide (i) a brief description of the research setting of this project, the laboratory (lab) experiment we designed to test it and (ii) a Jupyter notebook with the statistical and econometric analyses reported in the paper.
 However, we don't offer any interpretation of the results since the paper is under evaluation.
+We briefly comment the results from the robustness checks to highlight the stability of our results.

 ## Getting started